We offer 4-week long placements in one specialty (we cannot accommodate "split electives" over two or more areas).

 Making An Application:

-Before applying, please ensure you can commence the placement on the advertised start date, and that you are available to attend an in-person enrolment session 2-3 days beforehand (these are usually on held on the Friday preceding the start of the placement).
+Before applying, please ensure you can commence the placement on the advertised start date, and that you are available to attend an in-person enrolment session 2-3 days beforehand (usually on the Friday preceding the start of the placement).

-Please note that applications that do not include ALL of the below documents will be considered incomplete.
-Late/incomplete applications will not be considered.
+Please note that applications that do not include all of the below documents will be considered incomplete.
+Late/incomplete applications may not be considered, at the discretion of the Admissions Team.

 Your application must include:

 - A Personal Statement which demonstrates a clear interest in your preferred specialty.
-Your Personal Statement should also include the following: 1) your preferred length of placement (4, 5, 6, 7 or 8 weeks), 2) the month you wish to start the placement (e.g. October 2022) and 3) your placement preferences (first, second and third choice).
+Your Personal Statement should also detail the month you wish to start the placement and your preferred specialties (first, second and third choice).

 - Two written academic references.
 As a guide, these should refer to your course performance to date as well as experience and suitability for the elective placement.
 At least one reference should be from an academic tutor who knows you well.